Fabiokleis/forth/README.md

 Simple implementation for very few limited subset of [forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) in haskell

-feel free to add more feature by contributing.
+feel free to add more features by contributing.

 ## Structure
 Program parses and evaluates all expressions using the following structure: